NoSQL: a non-SQL RDBMS

 Once again, this shows how powerful the UNIX operating system already is of its own, and how handy it can be for an additional package like NoSQL to be able to tap into this power without having to reinvent the wheel.

-Invoking NoSQL programs and operators is straightforward:
+Invoking NoSQL operators is straightforward:

-command [options] [arguments]
+program [options] [arguments]

 Trackbacks (1) | New trackback | Comments (0) | Print